okta/okta-developer-docs/packages/@okta/vuepress-site/use_cases/inline_hooks/registration_hook/registration_hook/index.md

 ## Objects in Response You Send

-For the Registration Inline Hook, the `commands` and `error` objects that you can return in the JSON payload of your response are defined as follows:
+The objects that you can return in the JSON payload of your response are array of one or more `commands` to be executed by Okta, or an `error` object to indicate problems with the registration request.
+These objects are defined as follows:

 ### commands